EchoZhaoo/Scripts/README.md

 For each method, I first get the predicted probabilities on the splitted test set, then get the AUC score, then test again using 5-fold cross-validation.

 ## Prediction
-Used XGBoost default model, write out .csv file for submission.\n
+Using XGBoost, write out .csv file for submission.
-Result: 0.90 on leaderboard\n
+Result: 0.90 on leaderboard
 Note: also tried submitting predictions using Random Forest, results not as good.

 # AUC Results (so far)